 9.2.5 UE procedure for reporting multiple UCI types

-This Clause is applicable to the case that a UE has resources for PUCCH transmissions or for PUCCH and PUSCH transmissions that overlap in time and each PUCCH transmission is over a single slot without repetitions.
+This Clause is applicable to the case that a UE has resources for PUCCH transmissions or for PUCCH and PUSCH transmissions that overlap in time but do not overlap with SSB symbols or DL symbols indicated by tdd-UL-DL-ConfigurationCommon or tdd-UL-DL-ConfigurationDedicated and each PUCCH transmission is over a single slot without repetitions.
 Any case that a PUCCH transmission is with repetitions over multiple slots is described in Clause 9.2.6.
 If a UE is configured with multiple PUCCH resources in a slot to transmit CSI reports

 - if the UE is not provided multi-CSI-PUCCH-ResourceList or if PUCCH resources for transmissions of CSI reports do not overlap in the slot, the UE determines a first resource corresponding to a CSI report with the highest priority [6, TS 38.214]